B movie: 1960s

 The Production Code was officially scrapped in 1968, to be replaced by the first version of the modern rating system.
 That year, two horror films came out that heralded directions American cinema would take in the next decade, with major consequences for the B movie.
 One was a high-budget Paramount production, directed by the celebrated Roman Polanski.
 Produced by B horror veteran William Castle, Rosemary's Baby was the first upscale Hollywood picture in the genre in three decades.
 It was a critical success and the year's seventh-biggest hit.
 The other was George A. Romero's Night of the Living Dead, produced on weekends in and around Pittsburgh for $114,000.
 Building on the achievement of B genre predecessors like Invasion of the Body Snatchers in its subtextual exploration of social and political issues, it doubled as a highly effective thriller and an incisive allegory for both the Vietnam War and domestic racial conflicts.
 Its greatest influence, though, derived from its clever subversion of genre clichés and the connection made between its exploitation-style imagery, low-cost, truly independent means of production, and high profitability.
 With the Code gone and the X rating established, major studio A films like Midnight Cowboy could now show "adult" imagery, while the market for increasingly hardcore pornography exploded.
 In this transformed commercial context, work like Russ Meyer's gained a new legitimacy.
 In 1969, for the first time a Meyer film, Finders Keepers, Lovers Weepers!, was reviewed in The New York Times.
 Soon, Corman was creating nudity-filled sexploitation pictures such as Private Duty Nurses (1971) and Women in Cages (1971).

 In May 1969, the most important exploitation movie of the era premiered at the Cannes Film Festival.
 Much of Easy Rider's significance owes to the fact that it was produced for a respectable, if still modest, budget and released by a major studio.
-The project was first taken by one of its cocreators, Peter Fonda, to American International.
-Fonda had become AIP's top star in the Corman-directed The Wild Angels (1966), a biker movie, and The Trip, as in taking LSD.
-The idea Fonda pitched combined those two proven themes.
+The project was first taken by one of its co-creators, Peter Fonda, to American International.
+Fonda had become AIP's top star in Corman’s The Wild Angels (1966), a biker movie, and The Trip, about using LSD.
+The idea that Fonda pitched combined those two proven themes.
 AIP was intrigued but balked at giving his collaborator, Dennis Hopper, also a studio alumnus, free directorial rein.
 Eventually they arranged a financing and distribution deal with Columbia, as two more graduates of the Corman/AIP exploitation mill joined the project: Jack Nicholson and cinematographer László Kovács.
 The film (which incorporated another favorite exploitation theme, the redneck menace, as well as a fair amount of nudity) was brought in at a cost of $501,000.
 It earned $19.1 million in rentals.
 In the words of historians Seth Cagin and Philip Dray, Easy Rider became "the seminal film that provided the bridge between all the repressed tendencies represented by schlock/kitsch/hack since the dawn of Hollywood and the mainstream cinema of the seventies."